 Finally, you’ll want to create a name stick for each student in your classroom.
 Write each student’s name on a craft stick with a fine point permanent marker.
 Then, cut out a small picture of each student and attach the pictures to the craft sticks with glue or tape.

-Make a Classroom Helpers Job Chart
+How to Make a Classroom Jobs Chart

 Some early childhood programs require a job for each student, but those methods can become overwhelming quickly.
-This method is a very simple method of managing your classroom helper jobs that doesn’t take up much space or require lots of upkeep.
+This chart is a very simple method of managing your classroom helper jobs that doesn’t take up much space or require lots of upkeep.

 This poster board pocket chart idea will save space and simplify the management of classroom jobs.